 But this brings me back to the beginning of my letter, to you, Mr. Specht: If social media is understood as a cutting rather than a staff position - namely, that it covers all facets of online marketing opportunities and nonetheless exploits them - then we are only at the beginning.

-By the way, that's also my impression: we're all on Facebook (well, not me, but at least you) - and what's next?
+Incidentally, that's also my impression: We're all on Facebook (well, I don't, but at least you) - and what's next?

 Companies are moving back to secure port

-Many companies are overwhelmed with the question of what to do with Facebook and Co.
+Many companies are overwhelmed by the question of what to do with Facebook and Co. makes.
 Instead of being able to give a competent answer here, more and more communication (!)
-Consultants are retreating to the safe haven of marketing ratios - but this is not how social media works.
+Consultants are withdrawing to the safe haven of marketing metrics - unfortunately, that's not how social media works.

-Recent studies prove once again that social media needs one thing above all: friends who meet at eye level.
-This includes discussions, exchanges and, above all, a person who understands the other people.
-If this is missing, a company will be only partially successful. "
+Current studies prove once again very clearly that social media needs one thing above all: friends who meet at eye level.
+This includes discussions, this includes exchange and, above all, a person who understands other people.
+If that is not the case, a company will only be able to achieve limited success. ”

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!